go-echarts/snapshot-chromedp/README.md

 The `snapshot-chromedp` is powered by the [`chromedp`](https://github.com/chromedp/chromedp) which enable to snapshot charts in HTML to images.
-[`chromedp`](https://github.com/chromedp/chromedp) is a faster, simpler way to drive browsers supporting the Chrome DevTools Protocol, which means this extension only works with Chrome.
+[`chromedp`](https://github.com/chromedp/chromedp) is a faster, simpler way to drive browsers supporting the Chrome DevTools Protocol, which means this extension works under Chrome DevTools Protocol supporting.

 ## Install